stryker-mutator/stryker-handbook/stryker/guides/react.md

 ## TSX projects

-For projects using TypeScript and TSX you can follow the JSX guide but with a few differences:
+For projects using TypeScript and TSX, you can follow the JSX guide but with a few differences:

 Recommended stryker packages: `npm i -D @stryker-mutator/core @stryker-mutator/jest-runner @stryker-mutator/typescript @stryker-mutator/html-reporter`